KorbinWilliams/simple-timeline/src/components/timeline/timeline.md

         - `setToggle`: a function that can be used to open/close the modal
         - `toggle`: the toggle for whether the modal is open/closed (don't directly edit, use setToggle)

-## Defaults
+## Other Defaults
 Any of the listed props not specified by the user will have the stated default

-- `timelineStart` & `timelineEnd`: the hour of the earliest & latest items start and end
+- `timelineStart` & `timelineEnd`: the hour of the earliest & latest items start and end time
 - `itemOptions.defaultColor`: color #9fc5e9 (light blue)
 - `labelOptions.label`: if a label property is not specified, it will be left blank and not have a label